 As a member of the WFGA you enjoy a full programme of specialist workshops and workdays through out the year, along with visits and tours to gardens and events.
 A newsletter packed with information and articles is sent to each member four times a year.
-Membership enables you apply for the training opportunity Women Returners to Amenity Gardening Scheme (WRAGS).
+Membership enables you to apply for the training opportunity Women Returners to Amenity Gardening Scheme (WRAGS).
 A members page and Forum on our website enables you to network with a membership that covers all aspects of working on the land.
 After a years membership you are eligible to apply for the Christine Ladley Fund.

 Membership is open to all that have an interest in farming and gardening.
 The name Women’s Farm & Garden Association comes from the past when women were excluded from training and employment opportunities.

 WFGA members receive priority for bookings on our programme of activities.
 We limit the size of the group attending specialist workshops and places are eagerly sought by members.
 There are opportunities for friends and family members to join tours and visits.

 The Women Returners to Amenity Gardening Scheme offers an opportunity to train part time in practical gardening skills in a working garden, within their home location, as part of a gardening team or with an experienced Garden Owner.
 The training covers 15 hours per week over 12 months and a small training allowance is paid to the trainee to cover basic costs.

 A Workshop is designed to teach specialist skills to a group, many are hands-on giving a combination of tuition and experience, held on weekend days and open to all members.

 The WRAG scheme is only open to members of the WFGA - membership must be retained throughout the placement year.

 When completing an application form for membership an applicant can register for the WRAG scheme on the same form, either as a Trainee or Owner.